brorbw/toastyMobile/readme.md

 # To Do:
-	Update Cordova config.xml to allow app to run as background process

-	Add splash screen, fade out & fade in, div already in place; id "loadOverlay" Add channel carousel under login

-	Add vibration plugin and bind to @nick, to vibrate if process in background
+	Update Cordova config.xml to allow app to run as background process Add splash screen, fade out & fade in, div already in place; id "loadOverlay" Add vibration plugin to cordova, if @me then vibrate if process in background Store / load settings from local storage

-	Implement all settings

-	Finish main menu (settings, etc)
+	Load image links over chat output
+	Open url outside of chat app